dandisy/webcore/README.md

     see Glide documentation in http://glide.thephpleague.com for manual guide

-5. Laravel Generator based on infyomlabs/laravel-generator with Additional features
+5. Laravel Generator based on http://labs.infyom.com/laravelgenerator with Additional features

     - Date Time Picker (htmltype = date-picker, time-picker or datetime-picker)
     - Select2 (all select input will be select2, for multiple use htmltype = multi-select)
     - Two side Multiple Select (htmltype = two-side-select)
     - HTML Text Editor (htmltype = text-editor)
     - File Manager (htmltype = file-manager or files-manager)
-    - Nullable field in migration (console option = n, or in json file using dbNullable = true)
+    - Nullable field in migration (console option = n, or in json schema file using dbNullable = true)
-    - Logged fields : created_by and updated_by (console option = --logs)
+    - Log fields : created_by and updated_by (artisan command option = --logs)
-    - Relational generator : add view model in controller, relational function in model, and relational data in select2 form field (htmltype = select,relation:{view-model}={field-to-show}={field-as-value})
+    - Related Dropdown (in console, use --relations option) : add view model in controller, and relational input form in view (htmltype = select,relation:{view-model}={field-to-show}={field-as-value})
+    - Related Form (in console, use --relations option) : add view model in controller, and relational input form in view (dbtype = table and htmltype = related-form,related-field1,related-field2,related-field3,...)
-    - Component and theme reader generator (htmltype = select,component or select,theme)
+    - Component and theme directory reader generator (htmltype = select,component or select,theme)
-    - Model reader generator (htmltype = select,model)
+    - Model directory reader generator (htmltype = select,model)

 see sample model schema files in resources/model_schemas